 The annual tests simulate various disaster scenarios, with the objective that the participants to the tests within the departments or territorial units that carry out critical activities to gain the necessary experience in order to react adequately and in time in case of a disaster.
 Also, the annual tests help to assess the operational or technical capabilities of disaster recovery and continuation, so that any identified deficiencies can be improved / remedied in time.
 The results of the annual tests of the business continuity plan and of the recovery of critical IT systems are presented to the Bank's Management and to the Business Continuity and Crisis Management Committee.
-Following the business continuity and disaster recovery tests conducted in April 2023 and December 2023, a satisfactory level of compliance with the provisions of the Business Continuity Plan resulted, with no problems reported by the test participants.
+Following the last business continuity and disaster recovery tests conducted by the Bank from a Secondary Operational building and using applications and servers recovered into a Disaster Recovery Data-Centre, a satisfactory level of compliance with the provisions of the Business Continuity Plan resulted, with no significant problems reported by the test participants.